Skip to content

 2. Select Recalculate

-3. The goal returns to "Open" state and progress is recalculated
+3. The goal returns to Open state and progress is recalculated with the latest data

-This is useful when you edit past transactions that affect the goal.
+This is useful when you edit past transactions that affect the goal, or when you want to re-evaluate a completed goal against new transactions.

 Automatic Calculation